-We are posting the Firstfruits (Seifirat HaOmer-ספירת העומר) calendar with *secular dates below in honor of the Messiah Yeshua.
-The actual historical day of Messiah’s resurrection (Ha-Bikkurim, Techiyat Ha-Mashiach, Year 3790, Nisan 16/17) was on the first day of Firstfruits—-on a Sunday morning.
-The resurrection of Messiah Ben Yosef (the Suffering Messiah) is our central reference point for our observing HaBikkurim this year and all future years until the day He, the Messiah Ben David (the Conquering Messiah), triumphantly returns to us (Israel) from heaven.
+We are posting Sefirat HaOmer (ספירת העומר) calendar just below in honor of the Messiah.
+The actual historical day of Rabbeinu Yeshua’s resurrection on Ha-Bikkurim—Techiyat Ha-Mashiach, Year 3790 (Nisan 16/17)—was on the first day of Firstfruits, on a Sunday morning.
+The resurrection of Messiah Yeshua ben Yosef, the Suffering Messiah, is our spiritual reference point for our observing HaBikkurim this year and all future years; until the day the Messiah Yeshua ben David, the Conquering Messiah, triumphantly returns to us from heaven.

-In the Messiah’s last days here on earth (Jewish Calendar 3790; Secular 30 CE) He resurrected from the dead on the first day of Firstfruits (Nisan 16/17), ascended into heaven on the fortieth day (Iyyar 25/26) and on the fiftieth day (Sivan *6/7), just as the prophets (of righteous memory) foretold, He sent to Israel the heavenly Father’s gift of the Indwelling Presence of the Spirit of Holiness.
+In the Rabbi Yeshua’s last days here on earth he resurrected from the dead on the first day of Firstfruits (*Nisan 16/17); he observed Pesach Sheni (the Second Passover) thirty days after Pesach (Iyyar 14/15); appeared to over 500 people over a period of forty days; ascended into heaven on the fortieth day (Iyyar 25/26); and on the fiftieth day (Sivan *6/7), just as our prophets of righteous memory foretold, he sent to a remnant of Israel the gift of our heavenly Father – the gift of the Indwelling Presence of His Holy Spirit

 The 49 Days of Counting the Omer: